 We'll use the Pillow library that we used to load the image also to resize the image.

-Here we have the default interpolation, bilinear, since we did not
+Here we use the default interpolation ("nearest"), since we did not

 imshow() any interpolation argument.

 Let's try some others.
 Here's "bilinear":